Madhusudanakj7510/Temperature_converter/README.md

-The project you provided appears to be a web-based temperature converter.
+The project appears to be a web-based temperature converter.
 Here's a brief explanation of its key features:

 1. *Title and Background Image:* The web page has a title "Temperature Converter," and it uses a background image (specified in the CSS) to create an attractive visual backdrop for the content.